Loretta Lynn, coal miner's daughter and country queen, dies

 Her honesty and unique place in country music was rewarded.
 She was the first woman ever named entertainer of the year at the genre's two major awards shows, first by the Country Music Association in 1972 and then by the Academy of Country Music three years later.

+Reba McEntire was among the stars who reacted to Lynn's death, posting online about how the singer reminded her of her late mother.
+"Strong women, who loved their children and were fiercely loyal.
+Now they're both in Heaven getting to visit and talk about how they were raised, how different country music is now from what it was when they were young.
+Sure makes me feel good that Mama went first so she could welcome Loretta into the hollers of heaven!"

-Born Loretta Webb, the second of eight children, she claimed her birthplace was Butcher Holler, near the coal mining company town of Van Lear in the mountains of east Kentucky.
-There really wasn't a Butcher Holler, however.
-She later told a reporter that she made up the name for the purposes of the song based on the names of the families that lived there.
+Born Loretta Webb, the second of eight children, she wrote that her birthplace was Butcher Holler, near the coal mining company town of Van Lear in the mountains of east Kentucky.
+She literally put the place on the map, according to Peter Cooper, senior director, producer and writer at the Country Music Hall of Fame and Museum.
+He wrote in his 2017 book "Johnny's Cash and Charley's Pride: Lasting Legends and Untold Adventures in Country Music" that she made up the name for the purposes of the song based on the names of the families that lived there.

 She moved to Hurricane Mills, Tennessee, outside of Nashville, in the 1990s, where she set up a ranch complete with a replica of her childhood home and a museum that is a popular roadside tourist stop.
 The dresses she was known for wearing are there, too.